tremor-rs/tremor-www/docs/tremor-script/index.md

 Path-like structures in `tremor-script` allow referencing local variables, ingested events, event meta-data, script-local state etc. and also indexing into them if they are records or arrays.

-#### Special paths
+#### Reserved paths

-_Normal_ paths are used to referring to local variables created with [let](#let), but tremor-script offers a set of special paths used to refer to commonly needed entities:
+_Normal_ paths are used to referring to local variables created with [let](#let), but tremor-script offers a set of reserved paths used to refer to commonly needed entities:

 - `event`: Always referring to the currently handled event.
 - `$`: Referring to the event metadata.
 Values inside the event metadata can only be accessed via a top-level name like: `$udp.port`.
 Its contents are usually either `null` or a record.